 On October 26, 2001, the SEC adopted a few amendments under the Securities Exchange Act of 1934 due to the fact that our ability to record and maintain purchase and sale documents, associated person records, customer records, and customer complaint records—among others—has increased in the 7 or so decades since the origination of the act in 1934.
 As a result, there are many new documentation requirements for firms and brokers within the securities financial realm.

-FINRA rules for document retention have the ability to cause great compliance woes for brokers and firms.
+FINRA record retention requirements have the ability to cause great compliance woes for brokers and firms.
 Many honest and upstanding securities firms may fall out of compliance because of the sheer magnitude of keeping track and proper and timely disposal of records.
 Even if a firm feels as though they have a handle on the rules and regulations, human-imposed errors can make an audit extremely stressful.

 One of the biggest challenges of our day and age is to safeguard personal and confidential information.
 We hear of credit card data breaches, scam alerts, and identity theft on a daily basis.
 Within the securities industry, the charge to safeguard the storage and sharing of clients’ confidential information is one that should not be taken lightly.
 Besides the associated moral obligation, each broker and firm has a legal responsibility to safely and securely store the required records of each client.

-For example, FINRA has designated specific document retention policies within the securities industry facet of broker-dealers books and records, and they include the following categories and the time requirement for each:
+For example, FINRA has designated specific document retention policies within the securities industry facet of broker-dealers books and records, and they include the following categories and the time required for each: